Eliasin/garagepi/README.md

 ## Installation

 ### Installing Dependencies
-First, clone the repo:
+First, clone the repo
 ```
 git clone https://github.com/Eliasin/garagepi.git
 ```

-To install wiringPi:
+To install wiringPi
 ```
 sudo apt install wiringpi
 ```

-To install bcm2835:
+To install bcm2835
 1. Download the latest version of the library from [here](http://www.airspayce.com/mikem/bcm2835/)
 2. Follow the instructions given on the page